 Crawl Space Vent Maintenance

-Spring has sprung and now is the time to maintain your crawl space vents.
+Spring has sprung and now is the time to maintain your crawl space vents and openings.
 If you closed the vents for winter, remember to open them now to allow for circulation under your home.
 Keeping them closed can increase the moisture underneath and entice termites to enter.
 Also, check to make sure your screens are intact to prevent critters from entering.
+Check crawl space covers are placed properly and close over the entire access area.

 Recognize Your Bug Limit